GordeyTsy/vless-mesh/README.md

 Uses saved config/self, re-fetches registry, reruns iperf (for dial-only), rebuilds xray/tinc, restarts services.

 ## Adding a new client later
-Run `setup-client` once on the new node with its mesh IP, pub-addr, token.
+Run `setup-client` once on the new node with its mesh IP (or `auto`), pub-addr, token.
 Existing nodes will learn it on next refresh (timer every 2 minutes).

+## Kubernetes auto clients
+When `setup-server` runs on a control-plane with `kubectl`, it also creates the `vless-mesh` namespace, `mesh-client` secret/configmap, and applies a DaemonSet to all non-control-plane nodes.
+It also updates kubelet `--node-ip` to the mesh IP by default (use `--no-kubelet-node-ip` to skip).
+Set `--image-registry registry:443/` to point the DaemonSet at your in-cluster registry.

 ## Troubleshooting
 - No ping / “unknown identity”: run `--refresh-only` to regenerate hosts; ensure token/mesh UUID correct.